 Identifying risk is one thing, having a plan to deal with it is another.
 The key to helping young people avoid risk and make healthy choices is a three-pronged approach: the right information, a realistic application to one’s life, and sincere encouragement and support.
 In other words, give young people the facts and help them to believe that they can make difficult, yet wise, choices in their own best interest.

-A lesson-by-lesson training DVD comes with each level of the curricula for educators.
+A lesson-by-lesson training DVD comes with each level of YES You Can! for educators.
 We also provide educator in-service sessions that award continuing education hours.
 It goes without saying that parents are key to successful teens.
 We provide them with help, encouragement and skills through the Helping Your Kids Navigate through a Sex-Saturated Culture workshop.
 Empowered parents and educators help young people maximize their opportunity for a healthy adulthood!

 Our teens, more than ever, need us to be honest and straightforward because it is from our guidance that they make health decisions which have life-long consequences.
 The New Jersey Physicians Advisory Group is poised to educate, inform and empower students by reaching the adults that serve them with cutting edge, current and accurate information.